-- 8.3.1 The proposed extraction site contains a valuable resource of River Terrace Sand and Gravel, which would be extracted at around 140,000 tonnes per year over a 4 year period.
+- 8.3.1 The proposed extraction site contains a valuable resource of River Terrace Sand and Gravel, which would be extracted at around 140,000 tonnes per year over a 5 year period.
 All materials would leave the site by HGVs in standard 20 tonne loads and the proposed extraction rate equates to an average of about 27 HGV's leaving the site each day.
-This will create, on average 54 HGV movements per day (27 in and 27 out of the site). - 8.3.2 Infilling and restoration of the site will involve the importation of around 290,000 cubic metres of clean inert waste.
-This will take place over a period of around 5 years. - 8.3.3 The impact of the projected HGV movements per day would equate to an increase of less than 0.6% of the overall traffic flow on Reading Road.
-The impact is not considered to be significant and the operations are temporary in nature.
-The nature of the local road network is considered suitable to accommodate the proposed HGVs. - 8.3.4 The access arrangements will ensure minimal conflict between the proposed HGV movements and vehicles on the local highway network. - 8.3.5 The TA considers that the environmental impact of the traffic is well within accepted thresholds given the relatively small resultant increase in overall traffic movements as well as the temporary nature of the operations. - 8.3.6 The TA is clear that the proposed access arrangements are safe and suitable for the location and considers that the proposals will not result in any material impact on the adjacent highway network.
+This will create, on average 54 HGV movements per day (27 in and 27 out of the site).
+However, these estimates are averages thus during busy working periods (such as major local building projects) vehicle movements may rise to around 100 movements per day. - 8.3.2 Infilling and restoration of the site will involve the importation of around 290,000 cubic metres of clean inert waste.
+This will also take place over a period of around 6 years, to allow time to complete the restoration of the site after mineral extraction. - 8.3.3 The impact of the projected HGV movements per day would equate to an increase of less than 0.6% of the overall traffic flow on Reading Road.
+The impact is not considered to be significant, and the operations are temporary in nature.
+The nature of the local road network is considered suitable to accommodate the proposed HGVs.
+The access arrangements will ensure minimal conflict between the proposed HGV movements and vehicles on the local highway network. - 8.3.4 The TA considers that the environmental impact of the traffic is well within accepted thresholds given the relatively small resultant increase in overall traffic movements as well as the temporary nature of the operations.
+The TA is clear that the proposed access arrangements are safe and suitable for the location and considers that the proposals will not result in any material impact on the adjacent highway network.